milanjanosov/janosov.com/content/geotraining.md

 ## Timeline

-<p>*Day 1*: Introduction to Geospatial Analytics with Python<br>
+**Day 1: Introduction to Geospatial Analytics with Python**
-- Overview of geospatial data science<br>
+- Overview of geospatial data science
-- Introduction to Python for geospatial analysis<br>
+- Introduction to Python for geospatial analysis
-- Hands-on exercises: Working with geospatial libraries in Python</p>
+- Hands-on exercises: Working with geospatial libraries in Python

 <p>[Day 2](): Spatial Data Visualization and Exploration<br>
 - Data visualization techniques for spatial data<br>
 - Exploratory data analysis (EDA) for geospatial datasets<br>